Fandel-Lin/LOAM/README.md

 ### Preprocessing of Metadata

-Setup `.csv` for the index to the training/ testing(extracting) raster maps
+Setup `targeted_map.csv` for the index to the training/ testing(extracting) raster maps

-Run `.ipynb` for generating intermediate bitmaps.
+Run `metedata_preprocessing.ipynb` for generating intermediate bitmaps.

 Run `.ipynb` for post-processing intermediate bitmaps to support the polygon-recognition model.